-What are the benefits of DFP fire safety training courses?
+What are the benefits of Dorset Fire Protection fire safety training courses?

 As mentioned above, fire safety training needs to cover a lot of bases.
 Staff should feel confident that they can utilise the training they receive in an emergency situation and have the skills to react with the environment around them to protect themselves and others.
 Only high-quality, engaging fire safety training is going to give your employees the skills and awareness they need and deserve.

 Fire safety training courses from Dorset Fire Protection completely revitalise the bog-standard, checklist, ‘just get it done’ approach that many fire safety companies take.

 A fire safety training course with Dorset Fire Protection is hands-on and active to make sure all your employees learn by doing and not just begrudgingly through boring spiels and worksheets.
 Online training might be convenient but we firmly believe that nothing beats the opportunity to grasp a fire extinguisher and deal with fire safety training head-on.
 Why?
 Because live firefighting engraves the training into the mind.

 All of Dorset Fire Protection’s fire safety courses can be tailored to your business.
 We understand that specific buildings such as schools, hotels and care homes need specific approaches to fire safety training and we’re here to provide training suited to your workplace.

 All of DFP’s fire safety courses are IFE approved so you can trust that your employees are receiving high-quality training.